Im-Rises/video-stream-ascii/README.md

 - `videoStreaming` - The video stream from the camera.
 - `parentRef` - The reference of the parent element, to fit the ascii art in it.
+- `useColor` - If the ascii art should use color or not.
 - `frameRate` - The frame rate of the video output in frames per second.
 - `charsPerLine` - The number of characters per line.
 - `charsPerColumn` - The number of characters per column.